HZcohort/DiNetxify/docs/md/visual.md

 - **source** – Column name in the DataFrames for the source disease (D1). *(Default: 'phecode_d1')*.
 - **target** – Column name for the target disease (D2). *(Default: 'phecode_d2')*.
 - **dpi** – Resolution of the output image (dots per inch). *(Default: 500 for these plots, to ensure high clarity since many arrows/labels might be present.)*
-- **cluster_weight** – This parameter specifies which edge weight from the network to use when arranging the layout. *(Default: 'comorbidity_beta')*
+- **cluster_weight** – Edge weight metric used for clustering. *(Default: 'comorbidity_beta')*

 The plots will illustrate the progression of diseases.
 Within each community, you might see something like a directed acyclic graph (hopefully acyclic if the data suggests a direction).
 The arrow from disease A to B indicates A tends to precede B. By generating one plot per community, it keeps the graphs manageable and interpretable.
 If a community has no significant trajectories, it is empty.

 After running this, check the output directory for files.
-For instance, you might find files like `community_1.png`, `community_2.png`, etc., each showing the disease trajectory for that community of diseases.
+For instance, you might find files like `cluster_0.png`, `cluster_1.png`, etc., each showing the disease trajectory for that community of diseases.

 ## Three-dimensional plot